Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 Differently from customers, that might have or not have a need for your product or service, a strategic partnership is based on different value propositions that change consistently case by case.

 Ultimately, what makes reaching an agreement a more complicated process is trust.
 Of course, your customers also need to trust you in order to buy.
 But when it comes to an organization that has very similar interests to yours, trust assumes a key role.

-This is especially true in cases of coopetition, where you’re basically trying to partner up with your competitors.
+This is especially true in cases of competition, where you’re basically trying to partner up with your competitors.

-Getting to an agreement might take long and requires a lot of energies and transparency from both sides in order to make it a successful collaboration.
+Getting to an agreement might take a long and requires a lot of energy and transparency from both sides in order to make it a successful collaboration.

 Market entry gives you instant access to a whole bunch of new customers